• Skip to main content

 • Once the pepper and potato have roasted remove from the oven to cool slightly.

-• Scoop the potato flesh from the skin and add to a bowl with the sliced pepper and spring onions before stirring in chilli, juice of the lime, coriander and crumbled feta.
+• Scoop the potato flesh from the skin and add to a bowl with the sliced pepper and sliced onions before stirring in chilli, juice of the lime, coriander and crumbled feta.

 • Stir the mixture well so the flavours are evenly distributed.